setaman/vue-ellipse-progress/README.md

 ```
 npm i vue-ellipse-progress
 ```
-You can initialize the component globally as a plugin or import it in a specific component of your app.
+After the installation you have the choice to initialize the component as a plugin or to import it directly.

 #### Initialize as Plugin

 Import and initialize the component in your `main.js`.
 After initialization, the component is available as `<ve-progress/>`.
-You can also assign a custom name to the component:
+You can also define a custom name:

 ```js
 import { createApp } from "vue";
 import veProgress from "vue-ellipse-progress";